kayomarz/ml-select/README.md

 To each their own.

-For now, lets dive into ReasonML to get a feel of the OCaml dialect for frontend web dev.
+For now, lets dive into ReasonML and get the feel of OCaml for frontend web dev.

 # Getting started